MSLNZ/msl-package-manager/docs/developers_guide.rst

 Use the setup.py and test_envs.py scripts
 -----------------------------------------
 MSL packages come with two scripts to help make development easier: **setup.py** and **test_envs.py**.
-See the :ref:`"Create" ReadMe <create-readme>` page for an overview on how to use these scripts.
+See the :ref:`"Create" ReadMe <create_readme>` page for an overview on how to use these scripts.

 .. _Edit the source code using the style guide: